fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 ### Visualizing Distances

 Once we vectorize our texts, we can plot them in vector space.
-Doing so let's us **visualize distances** between texts.
+This lets us **visualize distances** between texts.

-The problem is a text vector could have hundreds, thousands, or even more dimensions (think of the length of the vector).
+However, a text vector could have hundreds, thousands, or even more dimensions (the number of dimensions is equal to the size of the vocabulary).

-We shouldn't even try to plot these huge, multi-dimensional vectors (the point of visualizing data is to make it more legible, not less!).
-But what we can do is reshape these huge vectors into more easily plotted objects.
+We shouldn't try to plot these huge, multi-dimensional vectors because the whole point of visualizing data is to make it more legible, not less!
+What we can do instead is try to reshape these huge vectors into more easily plotted objects.

-This is called **multidimensional scaling (MDS)**.
-MDS essentially transforms the information about the pairwise 'distances' among a corpus of $n$ texts into a configuration of $n$ points that can be mapped into an abstract Cartesian space.
+Ideally, we want to assign a 2-dimensional point to each text in our corpus, while making sure that the distance between each of these points is proportional to the pairwise distances between each text.

-In other words, we want to assign a 2-dimensional point to each text in our corpus, while making sure that the distance between each of these points is proportional to the pairwise distances between each text.
+There's actually a term for this process: **multidimensional scaling (MDS)**.
+MDS transforms the information about the pairwise 'distances' among a corpus of $n$ texts into a configuration of $n$ points that can be mapped into an abstract Cartesian space.

-Thankfully there are pre-built MDS functions in Scikit-learn.
+Thankfully there is an existing MDS function in Scikit-learn.

 ```python